Prescribing a heat flux coming from a wave equation: Introduction

-Needless to say, $v_B$ has an explicit analytical expression, however, we never make use of such expression in the time domain.
-We need just the exsitence of $v_B$ in function spaces indicated above.
+Needless to say, $v_B$ has an explicit analytical expression, however, we never make use such expression in the time domain.
+We need just the exsitence of $v_B$ in the function spaces indicated above.

 The following function is the special $f$ in the problem mentioned above:

 Now we construct the solution $u=u_f$ of (1.1) by prescribing $f=f_{B,\,\lambda}$ and define

 and